 Suspended beneath a balloon in a wicker basket is a very different sensation from standing at the top of a cliff, up a ladder or on the roof of a tall building.
 There is no wind and very little sound or sense of movement.
 In our experience even the most nervous of passengers relax soon after take off, feeling secure and safe in the basket throughout the flight.

 Am I covered by insurance?

 Yes.
 Kent Ballooning is fully insured with third party and passenger liability insurance.
-However, your personal possessions such as your camera, binoculars or mobile phones are carried at your own risk.
+However, your personal possessions such as your camera, binoculars, clothing or mobile phones are carried at your own risk.